 Most incidents of poor or unacceptable behaviour (in and out of class) are dealt with quickly and effectively by the subject teacher/form teacher.
-A reminder of what is expected and required and an MML on the progress page to record the incident are expected and usually enough.
+A reminder of what is expected and required and an MML to record the incident is expected and usually enough.